 Docents-in-training complete a year-long course on teaching and touring techniques, art history, and the museum’s collection.
 Please note that the sessions for the upcoming class may include a hybrid of online and in-person instruction.
 Weekly assignments include readings and tour planning assignments.

-Upon successful completion of the course, Docents-in-Training are then mentored by an experienced docent for about six months and as well join the Docents for ongoing training.
-They must undergo a final evaluation before graduation to full-fledged docent status and are expected to commit at least two years to being a docent.
-Every docent, regardless of years of experience, is evaluated by both peer and education staff evaluators regularly to foster continued growth and professional accomplishment.
+After successfully completing this course, docents-in-training are then mentored by an experienced docent for about three to six months and join the docents for ongoing training.
+Docents-in-training do a final tour with their mentor before graduating and are expected to commit to being a docent for at least two years.
+Every docent, regardless of years of experience, is evaluated by both peer and education staff evaluators regularly to foster continued growth.

-Docents attend required training sessions to learn about exhibitions, collections, art history, and gallery teaching, 2-3 times a month, September through May every year.
-Docents may opt to attend training on Monday mornings or Tuesday evenings.
+Every year docents attend required training sessions on the museum’s collection, new exhibitions, and gallery teaching strategies.
+Trainings are scheduled two times a month from September through May (excluding December).
+Docents can attend training on Monday mornings or Tuesday evenings.

-A “full-time” docent chooses a weekday and is assigned up to two tours on that day, weekly, mid-September to mid-June.
-A docent who works 20 hours or more outside the home is a “part-time” docent, committing to 24 tours per year, year-round, opting to be either a weekday or weekend/evening docent.
+A “full-time” docent tours regularly on one of the weekdays that the museum is open (Wednesday, Thursday, or Friday).
+She/he is assigned up to two tours on that day from mid-September to mid-June.
+A docent who works 20 hours or more outside the home can be a “part-time” docent.
+She/he commits to doing 24 tours per year and can choose to tour either during the week or on weekends and evenings.